West Side Airlines Terminal: Closure and redevelopment

-In August 1972, the West Side Airlines Terminal Corporation and the ten airlines operating at the terminal (Allegheny, American, Braniff, Delta, Eastern, National, Northwest, Pan American, Trans World and United) announced a decision to close operations at the terminal.
+In August 1972, the West Side Airlines Terminal Corporation and the ten airlines operating at the terminal (Allegheny, American, Braniff, Delta, Eastern, National, Northwest, Pan American, TWA and United) announced a decision to close operations at the terminal.
 A decline in passengers using the facility was cited as a major factor in their decision, which had decreased from more than a million annual passengers to less than 400,000 annual passengers over a three-year period.
 The airlines also said that their decision was also influenced by a "deterioration" of the surrounding neighborhood, which in part contributed to the decline in passengers.
-Bus service to the terminal ended on August 27, 1972, and was transferred to the East Side Airline Terminal the following day.
+Bus service to the terminal ended on August 27, 1972, and was transferred to the East Side Airlines Terminal the following day.

 In the 1970s, airlines were also becoming concerned with the costs of providing airline terminals in downtown areas as they duplicated services that were provided at the airport and more trips were being made between the airports and suburbs instead of airports and the city centers.
 Airports in the 1970s were also better equipped to handle passenger processing and parking directly at the airports compared to when the terminal had opened in the 1950s and air travel was still an innovative form of transportation.

 Although bus service between the West Side Airlines Terminal and Newark Airport had ended, the building was not closed since it had other non-airline tenants, which included office space, a rental car agency, a restaurant, and a record shop.
 In the late 1970s, the building served as the temporary home of the Lion Theater Company while a new theater was built at its original location on Theater Row.
 In 1980, the National Recording Studios were added to the lower three floors of the building as the second phase of the Theater Row redevelopment project.
 The fourth floor of the building was later renovated and used as executive office space by the Spanish International Network.

 The terminal became vacant shortly before Hudson Yards was rezoned, was sold to developer Stephen M. Ross of The Related Companies in 2004, and was subsequently demolished and redeveloped with a 63-story mixed-use building named MiMA that was completed in 2011.
 On the east side of the former terminal, the land along the north side of West 41st Street to Dyer Avenue that had been acquired from the Port of New York Authority for bus loading and unloading was used to construct a ventilation building for the 7 Subway Extension, which opened in 2015.